Cora Reynolds Anderson: Early life

 Cora Reynolds Anderson was born on April 10, 1882, in L'Anse, Michigan, to Robert B. Reynolds and Madeline Bachand.
 She was of English, French, and Chippewa descent.
 She was a member of the first graduating class of L'Anse High School.
 In 1903, she married Charles Harold Anderson.

 Michigan House of Representatives

 Elections

-In 1924, Anderson won the Republican nomination in the Iron district and won in the general election without opposition to succeed Patrick H. O'Brien.
+In 1924, Anderson won the Republican nomination in the Iron County district and won in the general election without opposition to succeed Patrick H. O'Brien.
 She was the first woman and Native American to serve in the Michigan House of Representatives.
-Anderson was inaugurated on November 4, 1924.
+Anderson was inaugurated on January 7, 1925.

 On April 28, 1926, Anderson announced at a meeting of the Michigan Federation of Republican Women's clubs that she would seek reelection.
 During the campaigned she urged other women to seek election to political offices.
 On July 28, she filed to renomination as the Republican candidate, but was defeated in the primary by William C. Birk.
 No other women were nominated by the Republican Party during the 1926 elections.
 In the general election Birk won and Anderson left office on January 7, 1925.